 The District's overall financial position remains stable with sufficient reserves and financing sources available to fund both the operating and non-operating activities of the District.
-However, the District's sewer operating revenue was again insufficient to cover all the sewer operating expenses in fiscal 2008-2009.
+However, the District's sewer operating revenue was again insufficient to cover all the sewer operating expenses in fiscal 2009-2010.
 The District adopted new rates with the increase split over a two-year period effective July 1, 2008 and July 1, 2009.
 The first increase in the sewer rate effective July 1, 2008 cut the operating loss on the sewer department from \$223,822 to \$134,720.
-The sewer department is expected to breakeven or nearly breakeven in the next fiscal year.
-The District's water department operating revenue was sufficient to cover operating expenses in fiscal 2008-2009.
-The net operating income for the water department increased from \$8,465 to \$97,920.
-The District anticipates both regulatory and other operating costs will increase for the District's water department over the next few years.
+The second phase of the rate increase reduced the operating loss to \$28,229 from \$134,720.
+The District believes that the current sewer rate should be sufficient at this point, but will closely monitor the sewer operations to achieve operating expense savings where possible.
+The District's water department operating revenue was sufficient to cover operating expenses in fiscal 2009-2010.
+The net operating revenue for the water department decreased from \$97,920 to \$46,751.
+The District continues to believe that both regulatory and other operating costs will increase for the District's water department over the next few years.